-Holy Cross believes that formation is for everyone, and during the program year we meet for formation each Sunday.
-We also offer a weekly Bible and book study on Wednesday mornings, and we offer a variety of evening programs throughout the year.
+Holy Cross believes that formation is for everyone, and during the program year we offer formation twice month on Sundays.
+We also offer a weekly Bible and book study on Wednesday mornings, and a variety of evening programs throughout the year.

 During the pandemic, most activities at the church have been suspended.
 Please take a look at the resources on this page to supplement your learning at home.